ShiverXy/rever-gazer/bin/RVR_readme.txt

  ⋆ Standby
    - Observe: Shows the in-game date and time, as well as environment conditions.
-   - Quit (Right Click): Shows a prompt to quit to the New/Load screen or continue.
+   - Quit (Right Click): Shows a prompt to quit the application or continue playing.

 ----------------------
 BUTTON !